qvik/qvik-network-ios/README.md

 ## Contributing

-Any Swift developer in the company may - and is encouraged to - contribute to this library.
+Contributions to this library are welcomed.
 Any contributions have to meet the following criteria:

 * Meaningfulness.
 Discuss whether what you are about to contribute indeed belongs to this library in the first place before submitting a pull request.
 * Code style.
 Follow our [Swift style guide](https://github.com/qvik/swift) 100%.
 * Stability.
 No code in the library must ever crash; never place *assert()*s or implicit optional unwrapping in library methods.
 * Testing.
-Create a test app for testing the functionality of your classes.
+Create a test app for testing the functionality of your classes and/or provide unit tests if appropriate.
 * Logging.
 All code in the library must use the common logging handle (see QvikNetwork.swift) and sensible log levels.

 ### License